nv-tlabs/vid2player3d/README.md

 Download [data](https://drive.google.com/drive/folders/1kkM9tl1T3dXZbvh5oYHSerL0JkgaL1Mi?usp=sharing) into `vid2player3d/data`.

-Download checkpoints of motion VAE and trained polices into `vid2player3d/results` (currently unavailable).
+Download checkpoints of motion embedding and trained polices into `vid2player3d/results` (currently unavailable).

 Download SMPL by first registering [here](https://smpl.is.tue.mpg.de/login.php) and then download the [models](https://download.is.tue.mpg.de/download.php?domain=smpl&sfile=SMPL_python_v.1.0.0.zip) (male and female models) into `smpl_visualizer/data/smpl` and rename the files as `SMPL_MALE.pkl` and `SMPL_FEMALE.pkl`.

-For training the low-level policy, also copy the smpl model files into `data/smpl`.
+For training the low-level policy, also copy the smpl model files into `vid2player3d/data/smpl`.

-# Testing with trained models
+# Demo
+These demos require trained models which are currently unavailable.
 ### Single player
 In the single player setting, the player will react to consecutive incoming tennis balls from the other side.
 The script below runs the simulation and renders the result online.
 The simulation will be reset after 300 frames.
 You can change the player by chaning`--cfg` to `djokovic` or `nadal`.